How sourced answers work

 How the builder path works

 Full control belongs with the people who understand their sources.
-Scraping, transcript generation, and pack building are deliberately kept in the local admin path.
-That keeps the public app clean while giving maintainers and contributors the full system for bringing their own data.
+Scraping, transcript generation, validation, and pack building stay in the local admin path.
+That keeps the public demo simple while giving builders and maintainers the full system for creating their own collection.